 e-Learning is only part of the classroom diet.
 Students are still required to discuss, write, take notes, draw diagrams and illustrations, present, perform, collaborate and take handwritten tests.
-Examinations are still largely handwritten although NZQA is moving towards online assessment in the near future.
+NZQA is moving to digital examinations and we must ensure our devices are fit for purpose.
+However, there still remains some handwritten examinations.